 Net negative churn is achieved when the total additional revenue generated from existing customers is greater than the revenue lost from cancellations and downgrades.
 When your recurring revenue grows without the addition of new customers, you’re achieving positive net revenue retention.

 Front, the shared inbox for teams, is a great example of a business that:

 grows like a weed

-They revealed their revenue and churn numbers in a pitch deck they made public earlier this year:
+They revealed their revenue churn numbers in a pitch deck they made public earlier this year:

 Solid growth with no sign of a plateau.
-Their user and MRR churn rates, which average about 3% monthly, are in a good range for their type of business:
+Their user and monthly recurring revenue churn rates, which average about 3% monthly, are in a good range for their type of business: